MSTADreamTeam/MSTA/README.md

 The basic idea is to go long/short when we predict a significant move with consistency across the models.

-In case of a regression approach: to calculate the consistency we can assume a N(0,1) (or estimate via NP estimation a law) on Pred/std(Pred) and test his significativity at several thresholds.
+In case of a regression approach: to calculate the consistency we can assume a N(0,1) (or estimate a distribution via NP estimation) on Pred/std(Pred) and test his significativity at several thresholds.
 We could then invest only if the prediction is statistically different from zero.

 In a case of classification approach: we can use the third prediction class Null to avoid too weak signals.
 This would be directed by an hyperparameter that can be estimated using an historical vol approach (GARCH?).

 We could invest with a size inversely proportional to the variance, to define the exact optimal functional form of the size as a function of the prediction and its variance, we would need to solve an easy optimization problem on the PnL.

-To conclude it would be interesing to code it using an set of input risk criterias, and let the algo optimiwe the trading strategy as a result.
+To conclude it would be interesing to code it using an set of input risk criterias, and let the algo optimize the trading strategy as a result.

 ## Trading